1993 French Open – Men's singles

 Sergi Bruguera defeated two-time defending champion Jim Courier in the final, 6–4, 2–6, 6–2, 3–6, 6–3 to win the men's singles tennis title at the 1993 French Open.
 It was his first major singles title.
+Bruguera was the first Spaniard to win a major since Manuel Orantes in 1975.

+As of 2025, Bruguera's 6-0, 6-0, 6-0 (triple bagel) defeat of Thierry Champion in the second round is the most recent instance in which this scoreline has occurred in a major match.

 This tournament marked the first major main draw appearance of future world No. 1, French Open and Australian Open champion, and Olympic gold medalist Yevgeny Kafelnikov; he lost to Sláva Doseděl in the second round.

 Seeds

 The seeded players are listed below.
 Sergi Bruguera is the champion; others show the round in which they were eliminated.